Infections continue to climb in Turkey amid relaxed measures

 According to measures announced in early March, weekend curfews remained in place in “very high-risk” cities and Sunday lockdowns continued in “high risk” cities.
 Restaurants are open for indoor and outdoor dining in all the categories other than “very high-risk,” and nighttime curfews are applied across the country.

-The seven-day average of infections across the country has climbed over 18,000, hitting daily rates last seen in December.
+The seven-day average of infections across the country has climbed to over 19,000, hitting daily rates last seen in December.
 The number of patients in critical care and deaths are also rising.
-The total reported death toll in Turkey is 29,959.

 Facing an economic downturn, the government has been under pressure from business owners to resume operations during the pandemic.